 All global regulatory authorities recognize that spices are safe for human consumption.
 In the United States, spices are "generally regarded as safe for their intended use," according to the Food and Drug Administration (FDA).
+Due to their minimal impact on overall consumer exposure, FDA has not established guidelines for heavy metal levels in spices.
+Rather, the agency - through its Closer to Zero initiative - is focused on reducing exposure to toxic elements from foods eaten by babies and young children.

-Fact #5: Heavy metals in spices are well-regulated.
+Fact #5: Heavy metals in spices are wellregulated.